scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 integrator time step, producing simulated pressure, volume, and temperature traces.
 Finally, the EOC temperature is recorded as the simulated temperature at the EOC.

-Two simulations are conducted using this procedure.
+Two simulations can be triggered by the user that utilize this procedure.
 In the first, the multiplier for all the reaction rates is set to zero, to simulate a constant composition (non-reactive) process.
 In the second, the reactions are allowed to proceed as normal.
+Only the non-reactive simulation is necessary to determine |TC|.

-The temperature traces from the two simulations are compared to each other and the inclusion of the reactions does not change |TC|, validating the assumption of adiabatic, constant composition compression.
-Nonetheless, when conducting simulations to compare a kinetic model to experimental results, it is important to include the species equations in the solution of Eq. :ref:`first-law` due to the buildup of a pool of radicals that affects the processes after the EOC :cite:`Mittal2008`, although it does not affect the computation of |TC|.
+When a reactive simulation is conducted, the user must compare the temperature traces from the two simulations to verify that the inclusion of the reactions does not change |TC|, validating the assumption of adiabatic, constant composition compression.
+Although the value of |TC| is the same, when conducting simulations to compare a kinetic model to experimental results, it is important to include the species equations in the solution of Eq. :ref:`first-law` due to the buildup of a pool of radicals that affects the processes after the EOC :cite:`Mittal2008`, although it does not affect the computation of |TC|.